Scholarship Search

 Association of Baltimore City Public School Retirees, Inc

-Created by the Association of Baltimore City Retired Public School Employees, this scholarship is for students graduating from a public high school in Baltimore City who intend to pursue a career in teaching.
+Created by the Association of Baltimore City Retired Public School Employees, this scholarship is for students graduating from a public high school in Baltimore City who intend to pursue a career in education.
 Students must plan to enroll as a degree candidate in a two-year or four-year college in Maryland.

 Criteria: You must major in the field of education and plan to teach in grades K-12; have a cumulative 2.5 GPA or better; attend a 2 or 4 year college or university in Maryland; and submit a Merit Essay: Describe your academic and professional goals, why you have chosen them, what you have done to prepare yourself thus far and how college will help (300-900 words; 2-4 pages).